Zero-Knowledge Architecture

 Compromise of our infrastructure with database and encryption key access

-This would expose crypto wallet addresses and (read-only) API keys, but NOT your balance snapshots or backups - those remain zero-knowledge encrypted.
+This would expose crypto wallet addresses, shared public-chain provider history, and (read-only) API keys, but NOT your balance snapshots or backups - those remain zero-knowledge encrypted.

 Physical or remote access to your unlocked device or browser profile